phuze/phuze.github.io/_posts/2022-02-19-building-a-secure-ftp-server.md

 What we're doing here, is defining the [external subsystem](http://manpages.ubuntu.com/manpages/focal/en/man5/sshd_config.5.html){:target="_blank"} (eg: file transfer daemon), which is started automatically after SSH login from the client.
 The `internal-sftp` value implements an in-process SFTP server that requires no support files when defining a `ChrootDirectory`.
 Basically, it simplifies the process allowing us to force a different filesystem root on our users (jail them).

-In order to jail our SFTP users, first create a group , add this block of code to the very end:
+Now lets create a conditional block, using Match, that will apply some options to any user belonging to the `sftponly` group:

 {% highlight bash %}
 # lock all users that are part of the